takenet/blip-docs/source/includes/en/sdks/csharp/message-types.md

 ### Processing Payments (Invoice, InvoiceStatus and PaymentReceipt)

 In order to realize a payment on your chatbot is necessary use the payment channel.
-For now, only the PagSeguro channel is supported and to request a payment the chatbot must send a message of type Invoice to the payment channel informing the user address using the format bellow:
+For now, only the PagSeguro channel is supported and to request a payment the chatbot must send a message of type Invoice to the payment channel informing the user address using the format below:
 ```csharp
 var toPagseguro = $"{Uri.EscapeDataString(message.From.ToIdentity().ToString())}@pagseguro.gw.msging.net"; // Ex: 5531988887777%400mn.io@pagseguro.gw.msging.net
 ```